Objective

 Updates the RDF to Object Conversion algorithm before step 2.6 as follows:

-Otherwise, if both the {{JsonLdOptions/useNativeTypes}} and {{JsonLdOptions/extendedYAML}} flags are set and the datatype IRI of |value| is not `xsd:string`:
+Otherwise, if the {{JsonLdOptions/useNativeTypes}} flag is set, the {{JsonLdOptions/processingMode}} parameter is `yaml-ld-extended`, and the datatype IRI of |value| is not `xsd:string`:

 1. If |value| is a language-tagged string set |converted value| to a new RDF literal composed of the lexical form of |value| and datatype IRI composed of `https://www.w3.org/ns/i18n#` followed by the language tag of |value|.